-One of the leading manufacturers of bikes REFUSED to sell the British teams any gear as they were worried their poor performance could hurt sales.
+One of the leading manufacturers of bikes REFUSED to sell the British team any gear as they were worried their poor performance could hurt sales – ouch!

 It was all about the small victories